jonlpersson/ed-latimore/site/_posts/2020-06-15-5-lessons-from-working-at-a-homeless-shelter.md

 I'm not saying that my perspective is the most accurate, but between this job and volunteer assignments, I've seen how many of them think and behave.
 What I've found may surprise what you.

-## Time waits for no man: the truth about the homeless
+## 1) Time waits for no man: the truth about the homeless

 There’s this prevailing myth that most homeless people are military vets or suffer from mental illness.
 [This simply isn't true](https://policyadvice.net/insurance/insights/homelessness-statistics/){: target="_blank" rel="noopener noreferrer"}.

 I watched about 500 different homeless people get processed over my 6 months there.
-I’m not sure how many had prior service with our military, but I remember only 1 who had mental illness to the point where someone should have had someone else taking care of him.
+I’m not sure how many had prior service with our military, but I remember only 1 who had a mental illness to the point where someone should have had someone else taking care of him.

 Most of them were guys [who’d done 5-10+ years in prison](https://www.prisonpolicy.org/reports/housing.html){: target="_blank"} and their friends/family moved on.
 Since they're convicted felons, the criminal justice system makes it virtually impossible for them to get work.
 They had simply run out of options to make money and did not have a support system.